 In order to assess all the possible risks, and in view of the limitations of current technologies, it is possible that scientists and researchers will need to discard embryos when the editing has not been successful.
 The destruction of embryos implied in these techniques would revive the well-known controversy on the principle of respect for human life and the related issue of the status of zygotes, embryos and fetuses.

 Human dignity – The ethical principle of respect for persons requires recognition of the personal dignity of all individuals, acknowledgement of the centrality of personal choice, and respect for individual decisions.
 It implies that all people have equal moral value, regardless of their genetic qualities.

 The modification or enhancement of genetic traits of reproductive cells that have no therapeutic value can be considered to violate human dignity, since it may undermine the offspring’s personhood and uniqueness in the following ways:

 Autonomy and consent –All individual’s genetic data is considered personal data.
 Autonomy in genetics should take into account the person being tested.
-In order to decide autonomously, the person has to get reliable information and proper genetic counselling.
+In order to decide autonomously, the person has to get reliable information and proper genetic counseling.